pragma-/Plang/README.md

 String | "" | false
 String | not "" | true

-Converting from `Boolean` with value B to type T produces a T with value X:
+Converting from `Boolean` with value B to type T produces a T with the following values:

 Value of Boolean | To Type T | Value of T
 --- | --- | ---